guppy57/SideChat/tasks/prd-sidechat-llm-sidebar.md

 ### Performance
 - Sidebar activation must feel instantaneous (< 100ms)
 - LLM streaming should update UI smoothly without lag
-- Search functionality should return results in real-time
+- Search functionality should return results in real-time using simple LIKE queries
 - Database queries should be optimized for large chat histories

 ### Security